Your browser is out-of-date!

 Putting the People Principle into Action: Real-World Scenarios for Your Studio

-In our previous article, 5 Keys to the Dance Studio People Principal, we discussed how effective leadership in your dance studio relies heavily on effective relationships.
+In my previous article, 5 Keys to the Dance Studio People Principal, we discussed how effective leadership in your dance studio relies heavily on effective relationships.
 We introduced the "People Principle"—the idea that treating people like assets rather than adversaries transforms your business—and outlined five keys to success: Appreciate, Forgive, Listen, Encourage, and Understand.

 It is easy to agree with these concepts when things are running smoothly.
 But how do we apply them when the pressure is on?
 Let’s look at three common studio scenarios and how leaning into these five keys can turn a potential conflict into a relationship-building moment.